deepak-k-zefr/ML-Notes/README.md

 ##  What’s the trade-off between bias and variance?

-More reading: Bias-Variance Tradeoff (Wikipedia)
+More reading : Bias-Variance Tradeoff (Wikipedia)

 Bias is error due to erroneous or overly simplistic assumptions in the learning algorithm you’re using.
 This can lead to the model underfitting your data, making it hard for it to have high predictive accuracy and for you to generalize your knowledge from the training set to the test set.